 A drag?
 Yes, in the archaic meaning of the word (a heavy sledge for hauling loads).
-To pick up all the hay bales spewed randomly all over the field by the baler, a large wooden drag was employed.
-It was a flat platform made of sturdy local oak, somewhat resembling a barn door, and was pulled along on the ground with a chain behind the tractor.
-Not very efficient, but the fields were very close by.
+To pick up all the hay bales spewed randomly all over the field by the baler, a large wooden drag (or sled, skid or stone boat) was employed.
+It was a big flat platform made of sturdy local oak, somewhat resembling a barn door, and was pulled along on the ground with a chain behind the tractor.
+Not very efficient, but the fields were very close by, and it slid over the hay stubble pretty easily; not so much on the gravel road.
 If you popped the clutch too quick, the men trying to stay upright on the moving drag were not amused.

 The lessons learned were often in precarious circumstances, but indelible.
 Inching a three ton tractor to hitch up a wagon between the posts in the bowels of a barn, I learned to play the clutch friction point like a Stradivarius.
 I didn’t want to add a knocked-down barn to my list of accidents.

 The tractors had twin brake pedals, which seemed an unnecessary annoyance.
 One day, pulling a load, I dropped the right drive wheel into a muddy rut.
 Watching that tire spin I had an inspiration: I pushed the right brake pedal, and the power transferred to the left wheel.
-Once again, divine intervention revealed traction control to me.
+Divine intervention revealed traction control to me.

 The big red Super M-TA was the Caddy of the fleet and the apple of my eye.
 The words “Torque Amplifier” had an almost mythic spell on me, and often appeared in my dreams but without a proper explanation of how it worked.
 With its power steering, driving the M was downright decadent compared to that miserable H. Its big four cylinder engine had 264 cubic inches, and it gave a delightful growl from the exhaust stack.
 Sitting up there in control of that big machine made me feel like a king.
 When told it made all of 47 horsepower, I was incredulous.
 That thing could pull a barn.
 But a day spent on Mr. Y’s father’s Amish farm behind a team of two draft horses pulling a giant hay wagon gave me a new perspective on that terminology.